Dan503/defaultTo/README.md

 npm install default-to --save
 `````

-This npm plugin is used to rapidly apply defaults to javascript objects.
+This function is essentially the opposite of my [replaceValues](https://www.npmjs.com/package/replace-values) function.

 ##JS Usage

 This is how you would use it in a javascript file

+###Single level

 `````js
 var defaultTo = require('default-to');